-As we push into 2018 we continue to see, and receive, complaints about bad iPhone SE battery life.
-We aren’t noticing any major issues on the current version of iOS 11, but some iPhone SE users have noticed a decline in battery strength.
+We continue to see, and receive, complaints about bad iPhone SE battery life.
+We aren’t noticing any major issues on the current version of iOS 15, but some iPhone SE users have noticed a decline in battery strength.

-iOS updates aren’t supposed to kill your device’s battery.
+iOS updates aren’t supposed to kill your device’s battery life.
 You might see a gradual decline in battery life over the years, but you shouldn’t see a sharp drop out of nowhere.
 That’s abnormal.

 While some of you might be dealing with a hardware issue (bloated battery, etc), there’s a good chance it’s a software problem.
 Maybe an app has gone rogue, maybe you need to adjust your settings or the way you use your iPhone SE.

 In this guide we’re going to take you through some steps to fix your iPhone SE battery life problems from your couch or computer chair.
 Some of these steps will take a matter of seconds, others are a little more involved.
 All of them have a chance to alleviate whatever you’re seeing on your phone.

 If you start noticing weird battery drain on your iPhone SE the first thing to do is power the device off and on.
 Hold down the power button, slide to turn it off, wait 30 seconds to a minute, and then hold the power button to power it back on.

 If you’re having issues on an older version of iOS 15, try upgrading to the latest version.

 Your iPhone SE comes with a handy Low Power Mode that automatically turns off features like AirDrop and iCloud Sync to save battery life.